Flying South for More Revenue

 Federal Aviation Authority, which ushered in sweeping new permissions for commercial drone activity.

-Drone Delivery’s CEO, Steve Bogie, views the changes as most favorable, stating in part that “In January 2021, the FAA added new rules to 14 CFR Part 107 to permit the expansion of routine flights and created four categories of UAS for flights over suburban/urban areas assuming certain, specific criteria are met.
+Drone Delivery’s Vice President – Flight Operations & Technology, Steve Bogie, views the changes as most favorable, stating in part that “In January 2021, the FAA added new rules to 14 CFR Part 107 to permit the expansion of routine flights and created four categories of UAS for flights over suburban/urban areas assuming certain, specific criteria are met.
 These new rules greatly improve the regulatory certainty for UAS delivery operations in the United States and represent a significant step forward toward UAS integration into the US airspace.
 This FAA report further enables DDC on its path to US operations and the requirements needed.
 As a global leader in the drone delivery industry, DDC has been anticipating these new regulations and we are well positioned to fully capitalize on them."

 There’s a lot to unpack there.

-Note: UPDATE -- Emerging Markets Report Flying South for More Revenue